inovatink/ws-hardware/Bootloader & Setup/README.md

 	}
 ```

-6. In variant.h under the same folder add following code at the end before #endif
+6. In variant.h under the same folder add following code in the SERCOM DEFINITION
 ```cpp
 extern Uart Serial2;    // Serial2 definition
 ```